catamount-music/public-domain/README.md

 # public-domain

-Repository for things we want to share freely with the world.
+This is a public domain repository for things we want to share.
+There are no restrictions on how they can be used, just mention us as the creators.

 ## Workflow Templates